East15 essex students at loughton freshers fair talking

-University accommodation is a great way to meet new people when you first start at Essex and provides easy access to classes and lecture halls.
-If you are a returning student going into your next year of study, you can also apply to live in University owned accommodation and you can request to live with your friends as a group.
+If you are a returning student going into your next year of study, you can also apply to live in University accommodation and you can request to live with your friends as a group.

 Please note, if you accept an offer for accommodation, there is no 'cooling off' period.
 Even if you decide you no longer wish to live on campus, you will be expected to pay rent until the end of the agreed rental period.
+It is not possible to leave University Accommodation early unless you are taking a period of intermission or withdrawing from your studies.

 The University Accommodation fees are usually charged termly around the time of student finance payments.
 They're based on the cost per week for your accommodation and include all bills and rates that would normally be paid separately in private tenancies.

-The University rental fees also include a block hall insurance policy with Howden Insurance Services that insures your personal belongings in you room.
+The University rental fees also include a block hall insurance policy with Howden Insurance Services that insures your personal belongings in your room.
 It's important to check the cover that's provided under this arrangement as items probably won't be covered for damage out of your accommodation (for example, a laptop might not be covered if damaged in the library).
 You can take out extra cover if you'd like to increase the level of protection.
-You can find more details on the University web pages:
+You can find more details on the University web pages.

 There are deadlines by which payments must be made for each term.
 If you have not paid by the deadline, your accommodation internet may be disconnected.
 Reminders about rent will be sent to your University email address so you should check this each day.
 5 weeks after the payment due date, if no attempt has been made to pay the debt, the University might apply for a Notice to Quit to begin eviction proceedings.
-If you find yourself in this position, please contact the SU Advice to discuss your options
+If you find yourself in this position, please contact SU Advice to discuss your options

 If you're having problems paying your accommodation fees, you should contact the Student Services Hub initially to discuss options.
 You can also speak to one of our SU Advice Advisers to discuss the process to request a payment plan - please note SU Advice cannot guarantee a payment plan will be accepted.